astronomer/airflow-guides/guides/logging.md

 In this guide, we'll cover the basics of logging in Airflow, including:

-- Where to find the logs of different Airflow components
+- Where to find logs for different Airflow components.
-- How to add additional task logs from within a DAG
+- How to add custom task logs from within a DAG.
-- When and how to configure logging settings
+- When and how to configure logging settings.
 - Remote logging.

-Lastly, we walk through a step-by-step example on how to set up remote logging to an S3 bucket using the [Astro CLI](https://docs.astronomer.io/astro/cli/get-started) and show a use case of advanced configuration to add two handlers to the Airflow task logger.
+Lastly, we walk through two step-by-step examples which demonstrate how to:

+- Send logs to an S3 bucket using the [Astro CLI](https://docs.astronomer.io/astro/cli/get-started).
+- Add multiple handlers to the Airflow task logger.

 In addition to standard logging, Airflow provides observability features that you can use to collect metrics, trigger callback functions with task events, monitor Airflow health status, and track errors or user activity.
 You can find more information on monitoring options in the [Airflow Documentation](https://airflow.apache.org/docs/apache-airflow/stable/logging-monitoring/index.html).
 Astro builds on these features, providing more detailed metrics about how your tasks run and use resources in your cloud.
 To learn more, see the [Astro documentation](https://docs.astronomer.io/astro/deployment-metrics).